xcp-ng/win-pv-drivers/README.md

-# Windows PV Drivers for XCP-ng
+# XCP-ng Windows Guest Tools

-This repo contains the Windows PV guest driver installer for XCP-ng guests.
+This repository contains the XCP-ng Windows Guest Tools installer source code.

 The relevant source code may be found at these locations: